-Knowing your rough value of a point is an important step up when it comes to thinking about earning and using points systematically and rationally.
+Knowing your rough value of a point is an important step in your points-thinking when it comes to thinking about earning and using points systematically and rationally.

-There are a number of different methods out there for valuing your points but this is how I think about the subject, and how I personally value the major points currencies out there, along with an update to my points own valuations.
+There are a number of different methods out there for valuing your points but this is how I think about the subject, and how I currently value the major points currencies out there.

 Why care about point values?

-If you’re looking for a place to start (or to point someone else) to get on the road for earning more points from your day to day spend, check out the Earning Points email course here →
+If you are looking for a place to start (or to point someone else) to get on the road for earning more points from your day-to-day spend, check out the Earning Points email course here →.

 The two kinds of points values